 - An influenza epidemic is worldwide: about 548,000 die in the US.

-- The first airmail sent between Chicago and New York.
+- The first airmail sent between Chicago and New York and time zones are established, approving Daylight Savings Time periodically.

 The new Southern Pacific Railroad, the third station in Salem, is rebuilt after a fire of the year previous.
 It is the standard design for passenger station construction during the heyday of passenger rail service in the United States.
 Even today, senior residents can remember when rail service to Salem was so personal that trainmen knew where to stop the engine along 12th Street so a family in a carriage would be nearest the street leading to their home.
 Citizens were proud of their many rail lines through the city and the "Iron Ring" of electric tracks was a convenience to passengers, the canneries and local industry.